 Air operated diaphragm pumps have earned a reputation in the industry as the low maintenance, easy-to-operate pump option–and rightfully so.
 However, seasoned diaphragm pump operators know the importance of getting clean, dry air to their pumps in order to avoid a common challenge: freezing.
 Built-up ice can block your pump’s exhaust system, resulting in slowing or stopping production.
-This post will briefly explain how freezing happens as well as several steps All-Flo has taken to prevent freezing in our air operated diaphragm pumps.
+This post will briefly explain how freezing happens as well as several steps All-Pumps has taken to prevent freezing in our air operated diaphragm pumps.

 INDICATIONS OF ICING IN AODD PUMPS